-Proposal 1 (to elect six Directors to the Fund's Board of Directors, to be elected by the holders of the Fund's common stock, to serve until the Fund's next Annual Meeting of Stockholders in 2016 and until their successors have been duly elected and qualified) requires the affirmative vote of a plurality (i.e., a simple majority of the votes cast at the meeting) of the votes cast at the Meeting by the holders of the Fund's common stock, in person or by proxy, on such Proposal, provided a quorum is present.
+Proposal 1(b) (to elect two Directors to the Fund's Board of Directors, to be elected by the holders of the Fund's preferred stock, voting as a separate class, to serve until the Fund's next Annual Meeting of Stockholders in 2017 and until their successors have been duly elected and qualified) requires the affirmative vote of a plurality (i.e., a simple majority of the votes cast at the meeting) of the votes cast at the Meeting by the holders of the Fund's preferred stock, in person or by proxy, on such Proposal, provided a quorum is present.

-PROPOSAL 1: TO ELECT SIX DIRECTORS TO THE FUND'S BOARD OF DIRECTORS, TO BE ELECTED BY THE HOLDERS OF THE FUND'S COMMON STOCK, TO SERVE UNTIL THE FUND'S NEXT ANNUAL MEETING OF STOCKHOLDERS IN 2016 AND UNTIL THEIR SUCCESSORS HAVE BEEN DULY ELECTED AND QUALIFIED
+PROPOSAL 1(A) AND (B): TO ELECT SIX DIRECTORS TO THE FUND'S BOARD OF DIRECTORS, FOUR OF WHICH ARE TO BE ELECTED BY THE HOLDERS OF THE FUND'S COMMON STOCK AND PREFERRED STOCK, AND TWO OF WHICH ARE TO BE ELECTED BY THE HOLDERS OF THE FUND'S PREFERRED STOCK, IN EACH CASE TO SERVE UNTIL THE FUND'S NEXT ANNUAL MEETING OF STOCKHOLDERS IN 2017 AND UNTIL THEIR SUCCESSORS HAVE BEEN DULY ELECTED AND QUALIFIED

 The Board of Directors is ordinarily comprised of six Directors.
-Proposal 1 relates to the election of six Directors, which Directors are to be elected by the holders of the Fund's common stock (the "Stockholders").
-The Board of Directors has nominated Andrew Dakos, Gerald Hellerman, Charles Walden, Phillip Goldstein, Ben Harris and Marc Lunder to be elected by the Stockholders.
+Proposal 1(a) relates to the election of four Directors, which Directors are to be elected by the holders of the Fund's common stock ("Common Stockholders") and preferred stock ("Preferred Stockholders"), voting together as a single class.
+The Board of Directors has nominated Andrew Dakos, Gerald Hellerman, Charles Walden and Ben Harris to be elected by the Common Stockholders.
 Each of Messrs.
-Dakos, Hellerman, Walden, Goldstein, Harris and Lunder currently serves on the Board of Directors.
+Dakos, Hellerman, Walden and Harris currently serves on the Board of Directors.